 If you are interested in more information about the Master Gardener Program, refer to the general Purdue Master Gardener Program informational brochure (Purdue publication HO-184: pdf).

 Whitley County Master Gardeners typically meet on the first Thursday of each month starting at 6:30 p.m.
-Most months we will meet in a downstairs meeting room of Parkview Whitley Hospital.
-Go in main entrance past front desk to elevator or stairs, then down to basement.
+We will be meeting virtually via Zoom until further notice.